sveltejs/kit/documentation/docs/03-loading.md

 A component that defines a page can export a `load` function that runs before the component is created.
 This function runs both during server-side rendering and in the client, and allows you to get data for a page without (for example) showing a loading spinner and fetching data in `onMount`.

-Our example blog page might contain a `load` function like this:
+Our example blog page might contain a `load` function like the following.
+Note the `context="module"` — this is necessary because `load` runs before the component is rendered:

 ```html
 <script context="module">